apache/airflow/BREEZE.rst

 (4GB should be comfortable).
 For details see
 `Docker for Mac - Advanced tab <https://docs.docker.com/v17.12/docker-for-mac/#advanced-tab>`_.

-On Windows WSL 2 expect the Linux Disto and Docker containers to use 7 - 8 GB of RAM.
+On Windows WSL 2 expect the Linux Distro and Docker containers to use 7 - 8 GB of RAM.

 Cleaning the environment
 ------------------------